How to Customize a Gekko Strategy (Step-by-Step Guide)

 } else if(macddiff < this.settings.thresholds.down && this.stoploss_price != "") {

 It seems to work.
-Don’t forget to copy the MACD.toml file in a new MyMACD.toml file and to add the stoploss parameter, so you can use it in the backtest UI.
+Don’t forget to copy the MACD.toml file in a new MyMACD.toml file and to add the stoploss parameter, so you can also use it in the backtest UI.

 For information, one backtest with this strategy, on my i7 “mid class office” laptop approximately runs during 41 seconds, after I modified all the log.info() functions we used above to use log.debug() instead; and with debug mode unactivated in config.js.